apinfodesign/book-map/README.md

 ## .env

-Create an .env file of the following form.
+Create an .env file at the top of the file structure of the following form.
 This will enable you to avoid posting information to a public resource

 APP_ID=     *INSERT HERE - NO QUOTES*